Pelagicore/softwarecontainer/README.md

 The vagrant machine can then be inspected by running `vagrant ssh`

-This will create an environment for building softwarecontainer, download all the requirements, build the ones necessary to build, build softwarecontainer, run unit tests and perform a clang code analysis run on the code.
+This will create an environment for building softwarecontainer, download all the requirements and build the ones necessary to build.
+It will not build softwarecontainer and/or run any tests however.
+This is left for the developer and/or build system to do.
+The instructions for building and testing etc is performed by the Jenkinsfile.

 # Running
 You normally only want to run the softwarecontainer-agent, which requires root